USEPA/AMET/docs/AMET_Users_Guide_v1.md

 each project), and aq\_project\_log (contains summary information for each AQ project).

-The setup directory also contains scripts for removing projects and removing the amet database.
-To delete a specific MET project, use
+The setup directory also contains a script for removing the amet database.

-> $./delete\_project.csh

-This script will ask you for the name of the project to delete.
-**CAUTION:** This will delete all of the tables in the database corresponding to that project.

 To delete the amet database from MySQL, use